Gr3Fin/Python_projects/Quiz game/README.md

 # The quiz game

-> Connect to the Trivia database and get 10 random questions.
+> Connect to the Trivia database and get 10 random questions from random categories.

 * main.py - _quiz game file._
 * data.py - _get questions from Trivia._